Congratulations on your decision to start your career as a plumber!

 You are entering a field that is in high demand, so your chances of getting a job and becoming a plumber are excellent!

-The median salary for plumbers in 2010 was $46,660 per year according to the Department of Labor.
+The median salary for plumbers is currently around $50,000 per year according to the Department of Labor.

 A plumber is paid to install and maintain water systems.
 The systems may be in residential or commercial facilities and include systems for drinking water and drainage.

 Everybody uses these systems every day, so as the world population grows, so does the need for plumbers.

 No matter where you live, there’s always a demand for new plumbers, however training requirements and regulations vary from State to State in the U.S., and country to country as well.